Booooooomy/Booooooomy.github.io/_pages/about.md

 안녕!

 I'm Beomjoo.
 I'm a current undergraduate student in **University of California, Los Angeles(UCLA)** and my major is **Computer Science & Engineering**.
 I am an Artificial Intelligence and Machine Learning lover.
 My background is more of software than hardware, but I'm also interested in hardware as well and that's why I am majoring an interdisciplinary area on both computer science and computer engineering.
-I have done several kinds of of self and team projects related to SW.
+I have done several kinds of of self and team projects related to SW. <br>
-In 2016, I developed an android game application called sprint on galaxy using *C# on unity platform* by myself as a summer project.
-It was my first self project so not a masterpiece, but it's not bad.
+-In 2016, I developed an android game application called 'sprint on galaxy' using *C# on unity platform* by myself as a summer project.
+It was my first self project so not a masterpiece, but it's not bad. <br>
-In 2017, I participated a CAPSTONE undergraduate research team as a software engineer.
+-In 2017, I participated a CAPSTONE undergraduate research team as a software engineer.
 I developed a SW program that goes into a rover(a small car) and helps it to avoid upcoming obstacles as it moves forward.
-I used *Arduino and Python* for the program.
+I used *Arduino and Python* for the program. <br>
-In 2018, I'm working at California Institute of Technology(Caltech) starting from summer 2018 as a part-time software engineer in Mars Habitat Project supported by NASA.
+-In 2018, I'm working at California Institute of Technology(Caltech) starting from summer 2018 as a part-time software engineer in Mars Habitat Project supported by NASA.
 I'm developing a software that operates on the robot arm that builds our model house.
 After the prototype of our house is completely built and if we get a final confirm by NASA, it would be sent to Mars and built on it.
 We're using *Python on Linux Ubuntu platform with Gazebo plugin and MoveIt*!

 I'm also a semi-professional soccer player.
 I've been palying for all schools that I attended ever since back in elementary school.
 I play winger and attacking midfielder.
 I love pick-up games so do not hesitate to hit me if you play soccer near westwood!
 I will be there unless I have another computer programming project LOL